hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 ### Prerequisites overview

-The first step on the Operational Dashboard is to configure the HP Cloud OS for Moonshot Administration node prerequisites.
+The first step on the Operational Dashboard is to configure the HP Helion Cloud OS for Moonshot Administration node prerequisites.

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Caution:</b>
 You must complete configuration of the Cloud Administration Node Internet Access and External DNS Server prerequisites before you complete the steps on the Complete Install panel.
 For details, see <a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a>.
 After that, the Edit Prerequisite dialogs for those settings are read-only.
 Once the install process is triggered, no changes can be made.
-If you want to make changes to the Cloud Administration Node Internet Access and External DNS Server prerequisites, you will need to start over by re-installing the HP Cloud OS for Moonshot Administration node.
+If you want to make changes to the Cloud Administration Node Internet Access and External DNS Server prerequisites, you will need to start over by re-installing the HP Helion Cloud OS for Moonshot Administration node.
 For procedural instructions, see <a href="/cloudos/moonshot/install/">Install and Configure Your Cloud</a>.
 </p>

 If you do not define the following prerequisites, your cloud will not work at all or will not work properly:

-* **Cloud Administration Node Internet Access** &mdash; Configure to set up Internet access on the HP Cloud OS for Moonshot Administration node.
+* **Cloud Administration Node Internet Access** &mdash; Configure to set up Internet access on the HP Helion Cloud OS for Moonshot Administration node.
 You will need Internet access for downloading hot fixes and updates using the [Updates and Extensions](/cloudos/moonshot/manage/operational-dashboard/cloud-tab/#updates-and-extensions) panel.

 * **Cloud Administration Node Time Settings** &mdash; Configure to reflect the current time to ensure that the Cloud is created successfully.